-4.31 You can apply for a licence under Tier 5 (GAE) before you have gone through the process of seeking endorsement from a government department.
-If you do, we won't process your application until your scheme is endorsed.
-If we do not approve your scheme we will reject your application.

-4.32 If your licence application is successful, we will allocate some CoS to you to assign to migrants who meet the criteria.
+- 4.29 When we have approved your scheme, you can apply for a sponsor licence under Tier 5 (GAE).
+If you apply before we have approved your scheme, your application will be rejected and your application fee refunded. - 4.30 When making your application, you must send in all of the documents as listed in Appendix A of this guidance to validate your application. - 4.31 If your licence application is successful, we will allocate some CoS to you to assign to migrants who meet the criteria.
 However, you can't start any migrants on a new scheme until it has been added to Appendix N of the Immigration Rules.
 The Rules are only updated twice a year in April and October.
-We will tell you the date that your scheme will be added to the Immigration Rules, but it is important to remember that although you can start assigning CoS straight away:

-a) once you have assigned a CoS, it will only be valid for three months b) if a migrant applies for leave under Tier 5 (GAE) before your scheme has been added to the Immigration Rules, their application will be refused c) we grant your sponsor licence in December and allocate some CoS to your SMS account.
-Your scheme will be added to the Immigration Rules effective from 6th April d) you assign a CoS to a migrant on 2nd January e) the migrant can't apply for leave to take part in your scheme until 6th April so the CoS you assigned on 2nd January will expire before they can apply f) we grant you sponsor licence in December and allocate some CoS to your SMS account.
-Your scheme will be added to the Immigration Rules effective from 6th April g) you assign a CoS to a migrant on 2nd January and they apply for leave under Tier 5 (GAE) on 1st March h) the migrant's application will be refused because on 1st March your scheme was not in the Immigration Rules.
+We will tell you the date that your scheme will be added to the Immigration Rules, but it is important to remember that although you can start assigning CoS straight away, timing is important: - a) once you have assigned a CoS, it will only be valid for three months b) if a migrant applies for leave under Tier 5 (GAE) before your scheme has been added to the Immigration Rules, their application will be refused.

+We grant your sponsor licence in December and allocate some CoS to your SMS account.
+Your governing body will be added to the Immigration Rules on 6th April.

+You assign a CoS to a migrant on 2nd January.

+RESULT:

+The migrant can't apply for leave until 6th April so the CoS you assigned on 2nd January will expire before they can apply.

+We grant you sponsor licence in December and allocate some CoS to your SMS account.
+Your governing body will be added to the Immigration Rules effective from 6th April.

+You assign a CoS to a migrant on 2nd January and they apply for leave on 1st March.

+RESULT:

+The migrant's application will be refused because on 1st March your governing body was not in the Immigration Rules.